 Mount Ebal is situated in the land of Israel.
-It is about 18 mi. from the nearest passage across the Jordan, and about 30 mi. from Gilgal.
+It is about 18 miles from the nearest passage across the Jordan, and about 30 miles from Gilgal.
 It is located on the north, and Mt.
 Gerizim on the south.
 The valley between the two mounts is around one third of a mile wide, and extends east and west.
-The tips of the two mountains are about two mi. apart.
-Where the two mountains face each other, at the point of their nearest proximity, there is a lush valley of about 500 yd. wide.
+The tips of the two mountains are about two miles apart.
+Where the two mountains face each other, at the point of their nearest proximity, there is a lush valley of about 500 yards wide.
 The limestone layers of each mountain are broken into a series of levels forming a natural stadium on either side.

-This mount was first mentioned when the Israelites under the leadership of Moses erected an alter there after crossing of the Jordan (Deut.
-27:4, 5).
+Mount Ebal was first mentioned when the Israelites under the leadership of Moses erected an alter there after crossing of the Jordan (Deutereonomy 27:4, 5).
 There, Moses read that law to the people, exhorted them to walk in it, and offered sacrifices to God.

-Although the Israelites were eager to reach their promised homes and end the conquest of Canaan, their work came to a halt to attend this sacred ceremony.
+Although the Israelites were eager to reach their promised homes and end the conquest of Canaan, they stopped their work to attend this sacred ceremony.
 Although all Israel camped at Gilgal, they journeyed to Mt.
 Ebal and Mt.
 Gerizim to renew their covenant with God.
 Thus, they were taught that the way to prosper in the new land is to make God first.
-Jesus gave this same principle in the NT, “But seek ye first the kingdom of God” (Matt.
-6:33).
+Jesus gave this same principle in the New Testament, “But seek ye first the kingdom of God” (Matthew 6:33).

 The six on Mt.
 Gerizim were to respond with an Amen after each blessing was recited and the six on Mt.
 Ebal were to respond as each curse was recited.
 In that place from which the curses of the law were read against sinners, there was also a hope of God’s forgiveness and grace.
 All the sacrifices they offered there foreshadowed Christ’s sacrifice on behalf of humanity (Colossians 1:20).